obsidianmd/obsidian-developer-docs/en/Plugins/Events.md

 Many of the interfaces in the Obsidian lets you subscribe to events throughout the application, for example when the user makes changes to a file.

 Any registered event handlers need to be detached whenever the plugin unloads.
-The safest way to make sure this happens is to use the [[obsidian.component.registerevent|registerEvent()]] method.
+The safest way to make sure this happens is to use the [[registerEvent|registerEvent()]] method.

 ```ts
 import { Plugin } from "obsidian";